manuraghavanpv/manuraghavanpv.github.io/README.md

 ## Research Experience
 **Summer Intern (Full-Time) | Neuromatch (Computational Neuroscience) | Jul 2024 – Aug 2024**
-- Project: Predicting Risky Decision-Making in Healthy Adults using fMRI and Recurrent Neural Networks | Abstract | Code
+- Project: Predicting Risky Decision-Making in Healthy Adults using fMRI and Recurrent Neural Networks
 - Key Responsibilities: Performed functional connectivity analysis to identify the brain parcels relevant for the HCP gambling task, Extracted the time series and trained a GLM, LSTM and a hybrid GLM + LSTM model to predict the gambling outcome of a holdout set based on the corresponding fMRI time series.

 **Research Assistant (Part-Time) | King’s College London, United Kingdom | Sep 2023 – May 2024**